AlexFreik/pranic-diet-blog/clbc7yqxc000i08l2a5zabr3x.md

 # Yogurt-Mint Sauce

 ## Ingredients

-- 200 g greek yogurt 10%
+*   200 g greek yogurt 10%

-- 5-6 leafs mint
+*   5-6 leafs mint

-- 100 g cucumber
+*   100 g cucumber

-- greens to taste
+*   greens to taste

 ## Steps

 1. Finely chop the herbs and mint.

 2. Rub the cucumber on a coarse grater.

 3. Mix with greek yogurt, and you can enjoy!

----
+* * *

 ## Nutritional Informaiton

-100g contain 88 calories: *7g fat, 4 g carbs, and 3g protein*.
+100g contains 88 calories: *7g fat, 4 g carbs, and 3g protein*.

----
+* * *

 #sauce #food #quick #vegetarian